abouchard-ds/Land-Real-Estate/README.md

 I want to buy land in the boreal forest.
 So I made a scraper to get me the data, then a data cleaner.
 Then I do some data analysis on the properties with statistics, business analytics and machine learning.

-## Web scraper 'List' and 'Augmented'
+## Web scraper 'List' and 'Detail'

 The web scraping is done in 2 parts.